awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

 + **Lex bot properties**: After you create your Lex bot, enter the name and alias of the bot here\.
 Only built bots appear in the drop\-down list\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/get-customer-input-properties2.png)
 **Important**
 In a production environment, always use a different alias than **TestBotAlias** for Amazon Lex and **$LATEST** for Amazon Lex classic\. **TestBotAlias** and **$LATEST** support a limited number of concurrent calls to an Amazon Lex bot\.
-For more information, see [Runtime Service Quotas](https://docs.aws.amazon.com/lexv2/latest/dg/gl-limits.html#gl-limits-runtime) or [Runtime Service Quotas \(Amazon Lex Classic\)](https://docs.aws.amazon.com/lex/latest/dg/gl-limits.html#gl-limits-runtime)\.
+For more information, see [Runtime quotas](https://docs.aws.amazon.com/lexv2/latest/dg/quotas.html#quotas-service) or [Runtime Service Quotas \(Amazon Lex Classic\)](https://docs.aws.amazon.com/lex/latest/dg/gl-limits.html#gl-limits-runtime)\.
 + **Session attributes**: Specify attributes that apply to the current contact's session only\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/get-customer-input-properties3.png)
 + **Use sentiment override**: Branch based on sentiment score, before the Amazon Lex intent\.

   The sentiment score is based on the last utterance of the customer\.
 It is not based on the entire conversation\.

-  For example, a customer calls and they have an angry tone because their preferred appointment time isn't available\.
+  For example, a customer calls and they have a negative sentiment because their preferred appointment time isn't available\.
 You can branch the flow based on their negative sentiment score, for example, if their negative sentiment is more than 80%\.
 Or, a customer calls and has a positive sentiment of more than 80%, you can branch to upsell them on services\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/get-customer-input-properties5.png)

   If you add both negative and positive sentiment scores, the negative score is always evaluated first\.